1.What are the requirements for admittance:

 9. Can I send transcripts, letters of recommendation, and other materials before I submit my application online?

-You can.
+Yes.
 Just submit your information to The Graduate School.

 10. Am I eligible for an application fee waiver?